 Magazine Journalism MA

 City's Magazine Journalism MA prepares you for a first job in magazine journalism.
 The course is accredited by the Periodicals Training Council (PTC).

 You'll learn the essential skills of reporting, feature writing, subbing, interviewing, researching, and design and layout.
 You'll produce print and online magazines, and complete at least seven weeks' work experience.

 95.4 per cent of City's 2011 MA Journalism graduates were in employment or further study within six months, according to our Graduate Destinations Survey.
 Our 2012 graduates have gone on to work at organisations including IPC Media, Woman's Weekly, The Quietus, The Stage and Pulse, and onto graduate trainee schemes with the Daily Mail, Telegraph and The Sun.
 (Read more about what our 2012 graduates did next.)

-The Magazine MA produces top quality writers, this year (2014) all nine nominations in the shortlist for the prestigious magazine industry awards- the PPA New Talent awards - are students from City's Magazine MA.
+The Magazine MA produces top quality writers, this year (2014) all nine nominations in the shortlist for the prestigious magazine industry awards - the PPA New Talent awards - were students from City's Magazine MA.
 This was the seventh year in a row that City won this award.

 A film about Journalism at City